Woman leaves false clues in lover's murder, caught after escape to Belize

 One scorching hot June day in 2010 in Palmdale, California, 65 miles northeast of Los Angeles where Lanell lived, her pal Larene Austin stopped by.
 She had planned to weave Lanell's hair that day, but she walked into a firestorm.
 Louis was in a rage.

 "Louis had found out that his girlfriend had a phone given to her by this other boyfriend," said Espino.

 Larene decided to come back later hoping things would calm down.
 When she returned it was calm.
 Dead calm.

 "She saw her friend laying on the garage floor next to the car," said Espino.
-"Lanelle had a black plastic bag around her head.
+"Lanell had a black plastic bag around her head.
 She immediately checked her pulse, lifted up the bag to confirm her it was her friend.
-Lanelle Barsock had been murdered."
+Lanell Barsock had been murdered."